Ginger-Citrus Fruit Salad

 So friends and family have sent you crates of citrus (again)?
 Put them to great use with this yummy salad.

-Peel and segment 1 pink grapefruit and 2 oranges with a sharp knife.
-Juice another orange.
-Grate 2 teaspoons ginger and whisk together in a small bowl with 1 tablespoon honey and the orange juice.
-Place citrus segments in a serving bowl and drizzle with the honey mixture.
+Peel and segment grapefruit and 2 oranges with a sharp knife.
+Juice remaining orange.
+Grate 2 teaspoons ginger, and whisk together in a small bowl with honey and the orange juice.
+Place citrus segments in a serving bowl, and drizzle with the honey mixture.
 Refrigerate 1 hour, and serve as is or over low-fat vanilla ice cream for a light dessert.
 Garnish with fresh mint, if desired.

-Frances A. Largeman-Roth, RD, is Health’s Senior Food and Nutrition Editor.
-Read her blog at Health.com/Frances.